Children aged approximately 9 yrs old and 7 years old.

 - Father to pay for Passports to be issued for the Children;

-Order made for Children to travel overseas for a just over a month during School term with father.
+- The Children be permitted to travel overseas for a just over a month during the School term with the Father.

 NOTE: This case has been published by the Court under a PSEUDONYM, rather than using the real names of the parties.

 Dawkins & Shore FCCA 1363 (23 June 2017)